tsabunkar/unit-of-work/README.md

 }
 ```

-Don't forget to provide in providers array of you Module file
+Don't forget to provide **TransactionFactory** in providers array of you Module file

 ```ts
 import { TransactionFactory } from 'unit-of-work';